SESHASAIP/assignment2-Pamulapati/README.md

 Author:*swami vivekananda*
 ***
 # new section about algorithm and code fencing
 >Algebra began with computations similar to those of arithmetic, with letters standing for numbers.[5]
 This allowed proofs of properties that are true no matter which numbers are involved.
-For example, in the quadratic equation
+For example, in the quadratic equation quick link to wiki about **algedra**: <https://en.wikipedia.org/wiki/Algebra>

-{\displaystyle ax^{2}+bx+c=0,}ax^{2}+bx+c=0,
-{\displaystyle a,b,c}a,b,c can be any numbers whatsoever (except that {\displaystyle a}a cannot be {\displaystyle 0}{\displaystyle 0}), and the quadratic formula can be used to quickly and easily find the values of the unknown quantity {\displaystyle x}x which satisfy the equation.
-That is to say, to find all the solutions of the equation. quick link to wiki about **algedra**<https://en.wikipedia.org/wiki/Algebra>